benjaminkostiuk/CS-3MI3-OS-SOLS/README.md

 ## Contributing
 I freely upload my solutions to assignments and projects and grant anyone permission to use, copy, modify or distribute these materials as needed.

-If you think you have a better solution or a higher grade than the solution posted (and are willing to contribute) please open a PR with your updated solution.
+If you think you have a better solution or a higher grade than the solution posted (and are willing to contribute) please open a PR with your updated solution. **Please do not submit solutions to assignments that have not been graded yet**.

 By opening a PR you also grant permission others permission to use, copy, modify or distribute your work.